monoira/.dotfiles/README.md

 wget -qO- https://raw.githubusercontent.com/monoira/.dotfiles/main/start.sh | bash
 ```

+##### What this script does

+- Download useful and necessary apt and snap packages
+- Download nerd font: Hack nerd font in my case ( Changeable in script )
+- Download and compile lazydocker
+- Download and compile lazygit
+- Download vimv
+- Configure gnome settings with gsettings to:
+  hide trash on dash-to-dock, hide home, disable notifications, etc.

+When script finishes, reboot your system.

-#### INSTALLATION METHOD 2
+#### INSTALLATION METHOD 2 - Manual installation

+METHOD SPECIFIC REQUIREMENTS:

-you MUST clone this repository with submodules at ~/ using one of the following commands
+You MUST clone this repository with submodules at ~/ using one of the following commands

 SSH cloning